Demo videos are powerful tools B2B companies can use to nudge potential customers through the sales funnel.

 Depending on where you place this demo video (on social media or landing/product pages), your customers will be at various stages in their buyer's journey.

 However, it's unlikely that a demo video will serve as the last point of contact before a customer buys your service.
 Instead, a demo video affirms the customer's belief that your business may offer a solution for their needs.

 Your product demo video needs to reflect that balance.
 An effective demo video isn't a hard sell, and it isn't a cold call — it's something in between.

 Once you know who is making your video, it's time to get started.

 We recommend you storyboard your ideas.
-Storyboarding allows you to plan visuals, so you can confirm you're highlighting the most important features.
+Storyboarding allows you to plan visuals, so you can confirm that you're highlighting what’s most important.

 You also want your voiceover script written and polished.

 You'll know your video is ready to be produced when you can storyboard.